ZelinC/Genetic-Programming-trading-rules-searching/README.md

 * step 1: open 'Double_Evolution_GP.R'

-* step 2: configure Genetic Programming hyper-parameters in vector ''
+* step 2: configure Genetic Programming hyper-parameters in R dictionary **GP_hyperparam**, the keys are explained in the following.
 ```
-# defines number of independent trading rules that the first phase will search
+'number of trials': defines number of independent trading rules that the first phase will search

-GP_hyperparam['number of trials']
-GP_hyperparam['number of population']
+'number of population': defines number of trading rules in each population for evolution purpose

+'number of evolution': defines iterations that a population will be evolved

+'elite ratio': defines number of top trading rules are guarenteed to survive to the next generation

+'mutation rate': defines probability of mutation happens during crossover

 ```